 Power Query query folding

 This article targets data modelers developing models in Power Pivot or Power BI Desktop.
-It describes what Power Query query folding is, and why it is important in your data model designs.
-It also describes the data sources and transformations that can achieve query folding, and how to determine that your Power Query queries can be folded—whether fully or partially.
+It describes what Power Query query folding is, and why it's important in your data model designs.
+This article also describes the data sources and transformations that can achieve query folding, and how to determine that your Power Query queries can be folded—whether fully or partially.

 Query folding is the ability for a Power Query query to generate a single query statement to retrieve and transform source data.
 The Power Query mashup engine strives to achieve query folding whenever possible for reasons of efficiency.